sww1235/USB-C-Android-Head-unit/README.md

 ## Next steps:

+TODO: Use separate branch for each step.

-- develop a USB c to usb c Power delivery passthrough circuit, (optional DC power input) and USB 2.0 or 3.1 type A jack
+- develop a USB c to USB c Power delivery passthrough circuit, (optional DC power input) and USB 2.0 or 3.1 type A jack
 - extend this to have an internal USB hub with audio codec and arm cortex M0 chip hanging off of it. (can ARM cortex do USB HID keyboard commands?)
 - figure out how to retrieve media "Now Playing" info via USB and display on screen
 - design case and mount.